Outline of Christianity

 The following outline is provided as an overview of and topical guide to Christianity:

-Christianity – monotheistic religion centered on the life and teachings of Jesus of Nazareth as presented in the New Testament.
+Christianity is a monotheistic religion centered on the life and teachings of Jesus of Nazareth as presented in the New Testament (see Jesus in Christianity).
 The Christian faith is essentially faith in Jesus as the Christ (or Messiah), the Son of God, the Savior, and, according to Trinitarianism, God the Son, part of the Trinity with God the Father and the Holy Spirit.